earthly/earthly/docs/guides/auth.md

 * Via SSH agent socket (for SSH-based authentication)
 * Via username-password (usually for HTTPS Git URLs)

+#### Auto authentication

+Earthly defaults to an `auto` authentication mode, where ssh-based authentication is automatically attempted, and falls back to https-based cloning.

+{% hint style='info' %}
+If you are having trouble accessing a private repository and want to use ssh-based authentication, first make sure `ssh-agent` is running and the `SSH_AUTH_SOCK` environment variable is set.
+If not, you can start it with `eval $(ssh-agent)`.

+Next make sure your private key has been added by running `ssh-add <path to key>`.
+{% endhint %}

+For users who want explicit control over git authentication, the following sections explain how.

 #### SSH agent socket

-SSH agent socket passing is configured by default and it should just work.
-It uses the environment variable `SSH_AUTH_SOCK` to detect where the SSH agent socket is located and mounts that socket to the BuildKit daemon container.
+Earthly uses the environment variable `SSH_AUTH_SOCK` to detect where the SSH agent socket is located and mounts that socket to the BuildKit daemon container.
 (As an exception, on Mac, Docker's compatibility SSH auth socket is used instead).

-If you need to override the SSH agent socket, you can set the environment variable `EARTHLY_SSH_AUTH_SOCK` to point to an alternative SSH agent.
+If you need to override the SSH agent socket, you can set the environment variable `EARTHLY_SSH_AUTH_SOCK`, or use the `--ssh-auth-sock` flag to point to an alternative SSH agent.

 In order for the SSH agent to have the right credentials available, make sure you run `ssh-add` before executing Earthly builds.